gzodataserver/odataserver/README.md

 ======

 Copy `src/config.template.js` to `src/config.js` and update with the database credentials.
-An admin user with privleges to create tables, users etc. is needed for these features to work.
+An admin user with privileges to create tables, users etc. is needed for these features to work.

 The simplest way to start the server is: `npm start`.
 First you need install